1

 Now, the organization decides to integrate application security practices into the pipeline to enhance the application's security posture.
 They introduce the following security measures:

 1. Static Application Security Testing (SAST): The team integrates a SAST tool into the pipeline to analyze the source code for potential security vulnerabilities.
 After each commit, the SAST tool scans the codebase, identifying issues such as cross-site scripting (XSS), SQL injection, and insecure configurations.
+Our 2024 State of Software Quality report found that 42% of developers use SAST tools.

 2. Dynamic Application Security Testing (DAST): A DAST tool is added to the pipeline to perform runtime analysis of the application.
 It simulates attacks and identifies vulnerabilities that may not be detectable through static analysis alone.